saadmos/Wakanda-Custom-Widgets/SignaturePad/README.md

 ## Custom Widget for Wakanda 8 BUILD : 8.158756 (http://wakanda.org)

 The SignaturePad allows you drawing smooth signatures.
-It's HTML5 canvas based and uses variable width B�zier curve interpolation
+It's HTML5 canvas based and uses variable width Bezier curve interpolation
 This widget is an integration of JQUERY PLUGIN from : https://github.com/szimek/signature_pad